adolfoeliazat/Telenav.AI/README.md

 **Datasets**

-The datasets are part of our Object Detection Competition LINK WHEN READY.
+The datasets are part of our Object Detection Competition.
+You can find the dataset [here](https://s3.eu-central-1.amazonaws.com/telenav.ai/telenav_ai_dataset.zip).
 It contains over 45 000 manually annotated images containing more than 55 000 signs divided in 23 different classes such as : traffic signals, stop signs, speed limits and turn restrictions.

-A smaller version of the dataset, containing only 1000 images, can be found here LINK WHEN READY
+A smaller version of the dataset, containing only 1000 images, can be found [here ](https://s3.eu-central-1.amazonaws.com/telenav.ai/telenav_ai_dataset_sample.zip)

 **Code**